Culture,History & Folklife in the Caucasus

-Check out of hotel and depart to the Lagodekhi border between Georgia and Azerbaijan.
-Explore the Georgian region of Kakheti, the largest and the most important wine making region in Georgia, and is famous for its hospitality, delicious food and ancient Georgian technique of wine making that dates back to the 8th century BC, and is still used to produce unique organic Qvevri wine.
+Check out of the hotel and depart to the Lagodekhi border between Georgia and Azerbaijan.
+Explore the Georgian region of Kakheti, the largest and the most important winemaking region in Georgia, and is famous for its hospitality, delicious food and ancient Georgian technique of winemaking that dates back to the 8th century BC, and is still used to produce unique organic Qvevri wine.
 First, we will visit Khareba Winery in Kvareli to enjoy a special wine tasting and to also see Georgia’s largest wine cellar.
 After an afternoon of tasting delicious Georgian wine, continue onward towards Telavi.
-Along the way, stop to see the Gremi complex; a beautiful 16th century architectural monument consisting of the royal citadel, the royal church, and a small archaeological exhibition.
+Along the way, stop to see the Gremi complex; a beautiful 16th-century architectural monument consisting of the royal citadel, the royal church, and a small archaeological exhibition.
 After, we drive to Telavi to check in to your hotel with a Georgian welcome dinner that evening.
 Overnight in Telavi.
 (B, L, D)

 Enjoy the sightseeing tour of the old part of Tbilisi; the multicultural and multi-religious city with at least 1500 years of history.
 Visit the third largest Eastern-Orthodox church in the world, the Sameba Cathedral, as well as the cross-cupola church, the Metekhi, which used to be the part of Royal residential complex and dates back to the 12th century.
 After, take a Cable Car to the medieval Narikala Fortress and enjoy a Tbilisi Panoramic view from the statue of the Mother of Georgia.
 Next, journey on to the Sulfur Bath Area, the Tbilisi Synagogue and Sioni Cathedral.
 Walk along the narrow streets of the old town, full of souvenir shops, cafes and art galleries.
 Enjoy sightseeing along the Liberty Square and the Rustaveli Avenue, a central avenue in Tbilisi named after the medieval Georgian poet, Shota Rustaveli.
 In the afternoon, we explore the Archaeological Treasury Hall in the Georgian National Museum, where you will see Colchis Gold, which are unique examples of ancient gold and silver objects and jewelry made by early Georgian goldsmiths.
 Lunch and dinner independent in Tbilisi.
 Overnight in Tbilisi.
 (B)

-Today we explore the ancient town of Mtskheta, where we will discover two UNESCO World Heritage Sites: Jvari Monastery (dating back all the way to the 6th century) and the 11th century Svetitskhoveli Cathedral.
-Continue journeying up north along the Georgian Military Highway into the mountainous provinces of the Greater Caucasus, highest mountain range in Europe.
-Next we will make a short stop to see the incredible 16th century fortress Ananuri overlooking the Jinvali reservoir.
-Afterwards, visit Gudauri, Georgia’s top ski resort and Cross Pass.
+Today we explore the ancient town of Mtskheta, where we will discover two UNESCO World Heritage Sites: Jvari Monastery (dating back all the way to the 6th century) and the 11th-century Svetitskhoveli Cathedral.
+Continue journeying up north along the Georgian Military Highway into the mountainous provinces of the Greater Caucasus; the highest mountain range in Europe.
+Next, we will make a short stop to see the incredible 16th-century fortress Ananuri overlooking the Jinvali reservoir.
+Afterward, visit Gudauri, Georgia’s top ski resort, and Cross Pass.
 Stop for lunch on the way before arriving in Kazbegi.
 We then drive to the 14th century Holy Trinity Church, located at the beautiful solitary spot on the top of the hill, at an elevation of 7,119 ft (2170 meters).
-Enjoy breathtaking views of the snow covered Mount Kazbeg, an extinct volcano and the third highest mountain in Georgia reaching 16,558 ft (5,047 m).
+Enjoy breathtaking views of the snow-covered Mount Kazbeg, an extinct volcano and the third highest mountain in Georgia reaching 16,558 ft (5,047 m).
 It is considered one of the most popular destinations for mountain climbers and is associated with the myth of Prometheus.
 According to legend, he was chained to the mountain for punishment for having stolen fire from the gods and having given it to mortals.

 From there, drive to Bavra for your border crossing to Armenia where you will meet your Armenian guide.
 Then drive to Yerevan, the capital of Armenia.
 Armenian welcome dinner and overnight in Yerevan.
 (B, L, D)